crowdAI/train-schedule-optimisation-challenge-starter-kit/utils/route_graph.md

 # Construction of Route Graphs

+_This is a markdown export of the Jupyter Notebook in the same folder with the same name._

 **************************************
-_This is a markdown export of the Jupyter Notebook of the same name._

 This notebook walks you through the code in the [route_graph.py](https://gitlab.crowdai.org/SBB/train-schedule-optimisation-challenge-starter-kit/blob/master/utils/route_graph.py) script.
 It contains code to build directed graphs in the [networkx](https://networkx.github.io/) package from the `routes` in the problem instances.